vegaprotocol/documentation/docs/releases/overview.md

 ### Breaking changes
 Market proposals now require the minimum `tick size` field.
 This allows for changeable tick sizes to support market flexibility if an asset's value changes dramatically.
 This breaking change was made in [issue 10635 ↗](https://github.com/vegaprotocol/vega/issues/10635).

+#### Isolated margin

+The protocol now allows users to choose between one of two margining modes for each position.
+The current mode will be stored alongside the party's position record.

+* Cross-margin mode (default): this is the mode used by all newly created orders, but it can be changed.
+When in cross-margin mode, margin is dynamically acquired and released as a position is marked to market, allowing profitable positions to offset losing positions for higher capital efficiency.
+* Isolated margin mode: this mode sacrifices capital efficiency for predictability and risk management by segregating positions.
+In this mode, the entire margin for any newly opened position's volume is transferred to the margin account when the trade is executed.
+This includes completely new positions and increases to position size.
+Other than at time of future trades, the general account will then never be searched for additional funds - a position will be allowed to be closed out instead - nor will profits be moved into the general account from the margin account while a position is open.

+To see lower level details of how the new isolated margin feature is designed check out the following [spec ↗](https://github.com/vegaprotocol/specs/blob/palazzo/protocol/0019-MCAL-margin_calculator.md#isolated-margin-mode).

 ### Improvements
 - An improvement has been made to allow the transfers API to filter by from and to account type.
 This allows for building a network treasury view for the Block Explorer.
 This improvement to the API was made in the [issue 10686 ↗](https://github.com/vegaprotocol/vega/issues/10686).
 - The price monitoring bounds limits have been raised from a value of `5` to now be `100`.
 This improvement was made in [issue 10770 ↗](https://github.com/vegaprotocol/vega/issues/10770).